Skip to main content

 • Salt-loss syndromes(acute salt depletion, chronic metabolic alkalosis, hyponatremic hypochloremic dehydration)

-• Heterozygous means the individual carries one copy of a mutation on one chromosome.
+• Heterozygous means the individual carries 1 copy of a pathogenic variant (mutation) on 1 chromosome.
 If the mutation is associated with a recessive disease such as cystic fibrosis (CF), these individuals are called carriers.
-Carriers are typically unaffected, that is, they show no symptoms of the disease.
+Carriers are typically unaffected; that is, they show no symptoms of the disease.

-• Homozygous means the individual carries two copies of the same mutation, one on each chromosome.
-If the mutation is associated with a recessive disease such as CF, these individuals are typically affected, that is, they show symptoms of the disease.
-However, the diagnosis is made clinically, based on clinical features and other lab studies.
+• Homozygous means the individual carries 2 copies of the same pathogenic variant, 1 on each chromosome.
+If the mutation is associated with a recessive disease such as CF, these individuals are typically affected; that is, they show symptoms of the disease.
+However, the diagnosis is made based on clinical features and other laboratory studies.

-• For patients suspected of having CF, additional genetic testing may be considered to determine whether a second rare mutation, not detected by the standard CF screen, is present.
-Rare mutations in the CF gene may be detectable through two other assays.
-The Cystic Fibrosis Complete Rare Mutation Analysis, Entire Gene Sequence test (test code 10917X or 10919X [NY]) can detect point mutations in this gene.
-The Cystic Fibrosis Gene Deletion or Duplication test (test code 16080X or 16081X [NY]) can detect deletions or duplications of this gene.
-Please call Quest Genomics Client Services at 866-GENE-INFO to discuss the case and additional testing options.
+For patients suspected of having CF, additional genetic testing may be considered to determine whether a second rare pathogenic variant that may not be detected by the standard CF screen is present.
+Rare mutations in the CF gene may be detectable through full gene sequencing and/or gene deletion/duplication testing.
+Please call Quest Genomics Client Services at 866-436-3463 to discuss the case and additional testing options.

 Yes, the risk to offspring of this couple is 25%.
-CF is a recessive disease, so, when offspring inherit any two disease-causing CF mutations there is an increased risk to be affected with CF and CF-related conditions (like male infertility, for example).
-It does not matter if the two CF mutations are the same, or if they are different.
-This is due to the fact that if a child inherits a CF mutation from each parent, it means that s/he did not inherit a normal, working gene.
-However, since some CF mutations may be less severe and cause more mild symptoms, the exact symptoms of the child may be difficult to predict.
+CF is a recessive disease, so when offspring inherit any 2 disease-causing CF pathogenic variants, there is an increased risk to be affected with CF and CF-related conditions (eg, male infertility).
+It does not matter if the 2 CF pathogenic variants are the same or different; if a child inherits a CF pathogenic variant from each parent, the child does not inherit a normal, working gene.
+However, since some CF pathogenic variants may be less severe and cause milder symptoms, the exact symptoms of the child may be difficult to predict.

 No, please call Quest Genomics Client Services at 866-GENE-INFO to discuss this case with a genetic counselor.
-Documentation of the specific CF mutations in the family will be necessary to determine the accuracy of the testing that was performed on your patient.
+Documentation of the specific CF mutations in the family will be necessary to accurately interpret the results of the testing that was performed on the patient.

 References